 Single-sided mattresses usually have the same 10-year warranty that double-sided mattresses have.

 Warranty: Neglecting care negates the warranty.
-Less care required to sustain the factory guarantee.
+Less care is required to sustain the factory guarantee.

 Extends Bed Life & Lasts Longer: Like anything, proper maintenance is the key.
 Take care of your investment with a little upkeep.
 Regular care for your mattress is no different than caring for your carpet.
-Occasionally moving home furnishing in your home changes, the wear pattern on your carpet especially in high traffic areas.
+Occasionally moving home furnishing in your home changes, the wear pattern on your carpet, especially in high-traffic areas.
 It’s the equivalent of keeping the car tires properly inflated and rotating them every 5000 miles.
 You’ll get more life out of them.
-So, turn your mattress over, rotate it from one end to the other, and flip back over regularly.
+So, turn your mattress over, rotate it from one end to the other, and flip it back over regularly.

-Same Cost As Equivalent As A 1 Sided Mattress: Crazy isn’t it?
-While this doesn’t seem possible it is true, two sides beds rarely if ever cost more than their one-sided competition.
-Sadly, this makes double side mattresses a hard to find value in today’s world.
+Same Cost As Equivalent As A 1-Sided Mattress: Crazy isn’t it?
+While this doesn’t seem possible it is true, two sides’ beds rarely if ever cost more than their one-sided competition.
+Sadly, this makes double-sided mattresses a hard-to-find value in today’s world.

 Manufacturers Can’t Make As Much Money: This conspiracy theory may be true.
-In fact, we do believe that you get less quality raw materials in a 1 sided beds.
+In fact, we do believe that you get less quality raw materials in a 1 sided bed.
 Weight is a typical sign of mattress quality and has become pretty much nonexistent in these newer beds.
-Fewer raw materials mean less cost to build and mattress prices have done nothing but gone up since 2007.
+Fewer raw materials mean less cost to build and mattress prices have done nothing but go up since 2007.
 This was the year nearly every company changed the way they built their sleep system.
-Because of this, two sided mattresses offer another big advantage the consumer.
+Because of this, two-sided mattresses offer another big advantage to the consumer.

-Mattress Fire Laws: While all mattresses must comply with federal fire laws, double sided mattresses requires both sides to conform to this law.
-This gave mattress builders an ah ha moment when they realized they could save work by not having to go through the costly process of building a second useable side.
+Mattress Fire Laws: While all mattresses must comply with federal fire laws, double-sided mattresses require both sides to conform to this law.
+This gave mattress builders an ah-ha moment when they realized they could save work by not having to go through the costly process of building a second useable side.
 This allows them to save time and money while increasing their profits.
-Small savvy manufacturers are gambling that people will see through deceptive money-making practice.
-They realized it would be more beneficial to offer educated mattress shoppers a greater value found in mattresses like 2 sided mattress designs.
+Small savvy manufacturers are gambling that people will see through deceptive money-making practices.
+They realized it would be more beneficial to offer educated mattress shoppers a greater value found in mattresses like 2-sided mattress designs.

-2 Sides Offer Greater Comfort: This is because double sided mattress has more useable sleeping surface.
+2 Sides Offer Greater Comfort: This is because a double-sided mattress has a more useable sleeping surface.
 Since we cannot sleep on all parts of the mattress at the same time the care mentioned above gives upholstery time to recover and rest if all else is equal.

-20-25 Percent More Life: Don’t be fooled, double sided mattress will not last twice as long but they can add 20%-25% to the beds life when compared to one sided beds that have comparable building materials.
+20-25 Percent More Life: Don’t be fooled, the double-sided mattress will not last twice as long but they can add 20%-25% to the beds’ life when compared to one-sided beds that have comparable building materials.

 There Is Another Fresh Side.
 You can hide stains, frays, tears, wear, and body impressions by flipping it over.

 Requires More Maintenance: While many manufacturers say you never have to turn your mattress or flip it, our grandparents’ generation knew the best way to extend mattress life.
 There was nothing more important in mattress care than to turn, flip, and rotate it on a regular basis.
-Todays one sided mattresses slaps common since in the face.
+Today’s one-sided mattresses slap common sense in the face.

 Mattress And Furniture Retailers Don’t Display Them Anymore: Unfortunately, this is a true statement and, in many stores, you no longer have the benefit of choice.
 Contact local retailers in advance, check out their websites, and finally contact the manufacturer directly to see if they have a dealer that either shows or has access to double-sided mattresses.

-2 sided Mattresses Will Not Last Twice As Long As 1 Sided Mattresses: People automatically assume that today’s two-sided beds are built just like beds of yesteryear, they are not.
-For the most part since today’s flippable mattresses are made with the same low-quality foams, fibers, and other upholstery at best a person can expect up to 7-9 years.
-So again, do your homework and learn about the differences in the materials being used to build todays beds.
+2 sided Mattresses Will Not Last Twice As Long As 1 Sided Mattresses: People automatically assume that today’s two-sided beds are built just like the beds of yesteryear, but they are not.
+For the most part, today’s flippable mattresses are made with the same low-quality foams, fibers, and other upholstery at best a person can expect up to 7-9 years.
+So again, do your homework and learn about the differences in the materials being used to build today’s beds.

 Weight… These Mattresses Are Just Too Heavy: Newer 2-sided beds as mentioned earlier are typically not built the same.
 I guess depending on how you look at it today’s 2 sided beds are sadly much lighter making them easier to flip over.
 Our suggestion, lift the mattress and see for yourself.
 If it turns out to be heavier you may have lucked out.
 As we have learned, the rule of thumb is that the raw materials used in heavier mattresses will be better and longer lasting.

-Sheets And Bedding Won’t Fit Thicker 2 Sided Mattresses: This just isn’t true, whether the mattress is one-sided or is double-sided retail stores sell sheets that fit all mattress thickness.
-It is important to note that you need to know mattress thickness in advance to assure a proper fitting sheet, mattress pads and protectors and other bedding.
+Sheets And Bedding Won’t Fit Thicker 2-Sided Mattresses: This just isn’t true, whether the mattress is one-sided or double-sided retail stores sell sheets that fit all mattress thicknesses.
+It is important to note that you need to know mattress thickness in advance to assure a proper fitting sheet, mattress pads and protectors, and other bedding.